 Whether the standards are changed or stay the same as a result of the DOD's review, many have concerns about the implementation.
-Although there are women who can meet and exceed the existing physical standards for males, forcing women to continuously meet higher standards has been found in some cases to increase their injury and attrition rates.
-76 In the Canadian experience in which women were recruited for a 16-week infantry training course that was identical to the men's course, the outcome was described as the "high cost of recruiting women that yielded poor results."
+Although there are women who can meet and exceed the existing physical standards for males, forcing women to meet higher standards has been found in some cases to increase their injury and attrition rates.77 In the Canadian experience in which women were recruited for a 16-week infantry training course that was identical to the men's course, the outcome was described as the "high cost of recruiting women that yielded poor results."
 Additionally, a recent study of women in close ground combat from the United Kingdom Ministry of Defense (MoD) found that in initial military training, women have twice as much risk of musculoskeletal injury as men, and 15% to 20% higher rates of non-battle injuries in recent operations.
-78 However; this MoD report also acknowledged that women who would be capable of passing the close ground combat training might be more physically fit and less prone to injury than a cohort of women entering initial basic training.
+However; this MoD report also acknowledged that women who would be capable of passing the close ground combat training might be more physically fit and less prone to injury than a cohort of women entering initial basic training.

 Some are concerned that any change in standards would affect readiness and unit cohesion.
-Some argue that changing the current physical standards to account for male-female physiological differences would reduce unit effectiveness and ability to meet certain battlefield challenges.
-Others believe that even if the validation process shows that current standards for certain
+Others argue that changing the current physical standards to account for male-female